 Human Interaction Enrichment Builds Bonds

 Enrichment in the form of human interaction is an essential part of a dog’s life – otherwise known as training!
 Training with your dog builds trust, provides social interaction, cognitive stimulation and is fun.
+Have you ever tried dancing with your dog (heelwork to music)?

 But it’s not all about training.
 Interactions with humans can be simple things like: